hedgehogqa/haskell-hedgehog/STYLE_GUIDE.md

 ```
 Note that the two space indentation is maintained for the variables in the `let` binding.

-## Avoid pattern matching and guards in function defintions.
+## Avoid pattern matching and guards in function definitions.

 Avoid pattern matching out variables and use `if` expressions over guards.
 The
 following function would be rejected and you will be asked to change it to the